AdobeDocs/campaign-classic.en/help/installation/using/deploying-an-instance.md

 ## General parameters {#general-parameters}

-The first step of the deployment assistant lets you enter general information on the instance.
+The first step of the deployment wizard lets you enter general information on the instance.

 ![](assets/s_ncs_install_deployment_wiz_02.png)